UNCG-DAISY/Coastal-Image-Labeler/doc/docs/code_doc/packages.md

 sidebar_label: Packages
 ---

-This is an explanation of the more important packages in the project.
+This is an explanation of the more important packages in the project Seperated by Server/Site and CLI packages.

-## Overview of packages
+## Server/Site

-I will be providing a short few sentences on some of the more important packages of the library
+These are the noteable packages that are used in the project.
+A full list can be found in the corresponding `package.json` files.

 ### @material-ui/core